-Selecting this option clears all stored fault codes from the controllers memory.
+Selecting this option clears all stored fault codes from the controllers memory and also releases any solenoid lock-out condition caused by an external trip or alarm time-out.

 Run

 Resume operation.
 Select this to return to the main operational display when configuration/diagnostic is finished.